bharris12/multiscale_brain/README.md

 We used the aligned data and provided metadata for the 7 datasets.
 They were downloaded and stored as Andata objects (convert to Loom for use in R) along with the metadata.

+We do include some small critical datafiles here.

+`datasets_used.csv` includes GEO numbers of the bulk expression data we used from GEMMA.
+The actual data can be downloaded and parsed using code in `download_gemma.r` and `parse_gemma_files.r` (Paths will need to be changed).

 ## Results Figures